The Plant That Kills Cancer Cells, Stops Diabetes And Boosts Your Immune System!

 Bitter melon (karela) has long been used as an anti-diabetic drug by some traditional treatment methods, and this plant is a miracle.

-Various scientific studies have found that bitter melon is very useful as a cure of some types of cancer, associated with its ability to process glucose metabolism in cancer cells.
+Various scientific studies have found that bitter melon is very useful as a cure for some types of cancer, associated with its ability to process glucose metabolism in cancer cells.
 Bitter melon can make cancer cells hungry and then die.

 The Plant That Kills Cancer Stops Diabetes Boosts Immune System

 Scientists from Saint Louis University Cancer Center found that bitter melon may prevent the spread of cancer.
-Several other researchers from University of Colorado Cancer Center found that this plant can also eliminate the side effects caused by chemotherapy.
+Several other researchers from the University of Colorado Cancer Center found that this plant can also eliminate the side effects caused by chemotherapy.
 Pancreatic tumor growth can also be slowed by bitter melon juice.

 Bitter melon contains many nutrients and glycoprotein lectin agent that serves as “insulin” that controls blood sugar levels.
 This is the main reason why bitter melon is useful in treating prostate cancer, liver cancer, lung cancer, and neuroblastoma.